 - If so, are test results reliably available within 72 hours?
 Yes

-- From 19 December to 25 January, anyone with symptoms can be tested for free.
+- Anyone with symptoms can be tested for free.
 For those without symptoms, only citizens and residence permit holders can be tested for free.
-If you do not meet these criteria, the cost, per test, is 53 euros.
+If you do not meet these criteria, the cost, per test, is 37 euros.

 - Individuals with severe symptoms please call the emergency line at 113.

 - For a COVID-19 questions, call the COVID-19 Hotline at 8345.

 - Has the government of Latvia approved a COVID-19 vaccine for use?
 Yes

 - Are vaccines available in Latvia for U.S. citizens to receive?
 No

 - Visit the FDA’s website to learn more about FDA-approved vaccines in the United States.

 - The United States Government does not plan to provide COVID-19 vaccinations to private U.S. citizens overseas.
 Please follow host country developments and guidelines for COVID-19 vaccination.

 - For information on vaccination plans in Latvia, please visit the Latvian Center for Disease Prevention and Control COVID-19 page at https://www.spkc.gov.lv/lv/vakcinas-pret-covid-19 and the Latvian State Agency of Medicines website at https://www.zva.gov.lv/lv/jaunumi-un-publikacijas/jaunumi/infografika-iedzivotaju-vakcinacijas-pre-covid-19-laika-plans.

 - Are U.S. citizens permitted to enter?
 No